Meet the Team

 Michelle Perdomo, PhD

 Michelle was born in Queens, NY to immigrant parents.
-In 2017, she completed her linguistics PhD work with Dr. Edith Kaan at the University of Florida.
-Michelle’s current research interests include eliciting spontaneous and naturalistic prosody in a lab setting, characterizing website texts using NLP tools, and examining the impact of digital reading exposure on grammatical processing and language choices.
+In 2017, she completed her linguistics PhD work with Dr. Edith Kaan at the University of Florida, where she also obtained a Second Language Acquisition and Teaching certificate.
+Michelle’s current research interests include eliciting spontaneous and naturalistic prosody in a lab setting, characterizing website texts using NLP tools, and examining the impact of digital reading exposure on grammatical processing and language preferences.
 Her work is inspired by her experiences in linguistically diverse environments as a language learner, a heritage speaker, and an English instructor.
-Michelle also serves as a Language Teaching Specialist at the Vanderbilt English Language Center.

 -